CSUFTitanRover/TitanRover2018/rover/core/servers/oLed/schematic/README.md

 ```

 Now whenever the oleds are attached to linux, oLed#.py  can attach to either

 /dev/oled1

 /dev/oled2

 /dev/oled3

 /dev/oled4

 The idProduct was also changed in the flashing process of the CP2102 to: titan rover
 in the USBxpress software, idProduct, can be found under the Product ID field.

+More information on this process can be found: [here](http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/)

 Here is the result of the circuit board: